 Summer Exercise Modifications

-Don’t let hot weather derail your back-strengthening routine.
-Instead, adapt your exercises for summer conditions:
+Don’t let hot weather kill your back-strengthening routine.
+I’ve adapted my exercises for summer conditions and seen good results:

 - Exercise early or late: Schedule workouts during cooler parts of the day